EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-service/gslb-service.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>cipHeader</b>
+Name for the HTTP header that stores the client's IP address.
+Used with the Client IP option.
+If client IP header insertion is enabled on the service and a name is not specified for the header, the NetScaler appliance uses the name specified by the cipHeader parameter in the set ns param command or, in the GUI, the Client IP Header parameter in the Configure HTTP Parameters dialog box.

 <b>sitePersistence</b>
 Use cookie-based site persistence.
 Applicable only to HTTP and SSL GSLB services.
 Possible values: ConnectionProxy, HTTPRedirect, NONE